sneaky-potato/sneaky-potato.github.io/README.md

 >Wanting to exploit the easy deployment through [GitHub Pages](https://pages.github.com/) and content management using [Hugo](https://gohugo.io/), there I was, writing another one of my [TILs](https://sneaky-potato.github.io/til/)

-Repository for personal webiste
+Repository for personal webiste.

 ## Theme

-Using the awesome [Congo](https://jpanther.github.io/congo/) theme built for Hugo.
+Using the awesome [theme](https://github.com/hugo-sid/hugo-blog-awesome) theme built for Hugo.

 ## Website structure